Domestic violence in the United Kingdom: History

 The history of domestic abuse examines the shift from domestic abuse being socially acceptable to unacceptable and how the law has evolved with that social evolution.

 In 1510, Anthony Fitzherbert, a judge, published a manual for legal procedure called The New Natura Brevium.
 This manual described the writ of supplicavit which was available to wives whose husbands threatened to beat or kill them and allowed the court to punish a husband in these situations.
 However, the writ had an exception for threats required for the lawful "sake of Government and Chastisement" of a wife.
 The extent of this exception is unclear.
 This right to beat was challenged but affirmed in Thomas Seymore Case with Edward Coke issuing a dissenting opinion denying any right of a husband to beat his wife.

 The Lord Leigh case of 1674, ruled that wife beating had not been intended as permissible in the New Natura Brevium but only allowed for admonition and confinement to the house.
 Wife-beating was increasingly frowned upon in the 17th century which Doggett argued in part stemmed from the Protestant conception of Marriage.
 Puritans conceptualised marriage as analogous to the relationship between Christ and the Church, viewing the husband as dominant but imposing standards.
 The clergy and moralists advised husbands against wife-beating.
 However, many legal writers ignored the Leigh ruling stating that wife beating was a husband's right.

 In 1782, the rule of thumb was satirised as an 'ancient doctrine' when Judge Francis Buller was reported as trying to review the principle, with Buller being depicted as 'Judge Thumb'.
-In 1895 when domestic abuse was restricted to only be permitted during the day, between the hours of 7:00 am to 10:00 pm, due to the noise of wife-beating leading to too many complaints in London.